 Lodging the application (verbalizzazione)

 Fotosegnalamento is followed by a second step, consisting in the formal registration of the asylum application, which is carried out exclusively at the Questura within the national territory.
-EASO has also provided support in this process from 2017 to 2021.
+The EUAA has also provided support in this process since 2017.

 The formal registration of the application (verbalizzazione or formalizzazione) is conducted through the “C3” form (Modello C3).
 The form is completed with the basic information regarding the applicant’s personal history, the journey to reach Italy and the reasons for fleeing from the country of origin.
 This form is signed by the asylum seeker and sent to the Territorial Commission, before the interview.
 Asylum seekers shall receive a copy of the C3 and copies of all other documents submitted to the police authorities.

 With the completion of the C3, the formal stage of applying for international protection is concluded.
 The “fotosegnalamento” and the lodging of the international protection application do not always take place at the same time, especially in big cities, due to the high number of asylum application and to the shortage of police staff.
 In practice, the formal registration might take place weeks after the date the asylum seeker made the asylum application.
 This delay created and still creates difficulties for asylum seekers who, in the meantime, might not have access to the reception system and the national health system, with the exception of emergency health care.

 Since 2017, the EUAA supports the Questure in the verbalizzazione process.